robkautz/grocery-buddy/docs/SETUP.md

 # Grocery Buddy Setup Guide

-This guide will help you get Grocery Buddy running on your computer from scratch.
+This guide will help you get Grocery Buddy running on your computer from scratch, whether you're setting it up for the first time or sharing it with others.

 ## System Requirements